 The set of values for which is called the support of .

-Suppose a random variable has probability density function
+Suppose that a random variable has probability density function

 Probability density functions are discussed in more detail in the lecture entitled Random variables.